hpyproject/hpyproject.org/pages/index.rst

 - **Debug Mode**: in debug mode, you can easily identify common problems such as memory leaks, invalid lifetime of objects, invalid usage of APIs.
 Have you ever forgot a ``Py_INCREF`` or ``Py_DECREF``?
-The HPy debug mode will detect this mistakes for you.
+The HPy debug mode will detect these mistakes for you.

 - **Universal binaries**: extensions built for the *HPy Universal ABI* can be loaded unmodified on CPython, PyPy, GraalPython, etc.